FAIR Local Furniture Appraisal Guide

 Des Moines Furniture Appraisers: Antique Furniture Appraisal Guide - FAIR online appraisal guide illustration

-Use the Des Moines furniture route first
+Start with the furniture route

 • Use FAIR match when you are unsure whether the work should be local, statewide, remote specialist, or hybrid.

-Separate antique furniture from household contents
+Separate furniture from household contents

 • Flag signed, labeled, attributed, period, designer, rare, regional, or high-value furniture before sending a general household list.